-Salary of an Airport Manager is likely to differ from region to region.
+The salary of an Airport Manager is likely to differ from region to region.
 An airport manager in Oman can earn a salary of around 3,570 OMR per month.
 They can enjoy various other benefits such as housing, transport etc.

 An average salary an Indian Pilot earns is 46,87,900 annually which is around 3,90,650 per month.
 When we talk about the salary of an airline pilot, they can earn an average salary of 11,25,100.
-The highest salary can exceed upto 1,00,00,000.
+The highest salary can exceed up to 1,00,00,000.

 Aviation is one of the fastest-growing industries of the contemporary world.
 It is only the fastest worldwide transportation network available facilitates the movement of global business.
 It improves the economic growth, creation of jobs as well as international trade and tourism.

 Hence, we hope that this detailed guide has helped you explore the different aspects of building a successful career in Aviation!
-If you plan to pursue a degree, diploma or training program in this field, our experts at Leverage Edu are here to guide in choosing the right course and university combination that can help you soar towards building a rewarding career in Aviation!
+If you plan to pursue a degree, diploma or training program in this field, our experts at Leverage Edu are here to guide you in choosing the right course and university combination that can help you soar towards building a rewarding career in Aviation!